donundeen/C4/README.md

 TODOs:
 - MVP: "lock" code that someone else is editing. concurrent editing would be cool, though..
-- MVP: make a function that wraps up ALL the requests into ONE method, with ONE callback, -- MVP:  with "insert code" snippet.
 - DONE: MVP: need a proxy for calling external webservices -- MVP: then include as a "insert code snippet" bit
 - MVP: widgets run on page load